btnpushnmunky/tmr/README.md

 ###### `tmr init`

-This will initialize your database.
+This will initialize and create your database.
 It only needs to be run once after installation.
+The database will be created in your User directory.

 ###### `tmr start TITLE`